 - Include a short (two to four word) running title for your manuscript.

-- References should follow APA Style and the manuscript should be blinded for review.
+- The manuscript should be blinded for review.
 When you submit your article electronically, you will add author information separately.
-IMPORTANT NOTE: To maintain anonymous status when submitting in Microsoft Word, please go to “File > Properties”, then remove the name from the Author box.
+IMPORTANT NOTE: To maintain anonymous status when submitting in Microsoft Word, please go to "File > Properties", then remove the name from the Author box.

 - Include an organizational affiliation and brief (one- or two-sentence) biography for each author.
 Identify a contact author for further correspondence and provide complete contact information (address, telephone and email) for that person.